Junebuggi/SYSC3303_GroupProject_L2G1/Iteration1/README.txt

 ElevatorSystem.java
-	-> The main class which initializes the floorSubsystem(client), elevatorSubsystem(client) and the Scheduler(server) threads and starts them.
+	-> The main class which initializes the floorSubsystem(client), elevatorSubsystem(client) and the Scheduler(server) threads and then starts them.

 ElevatorTest.java
 	-> A jUNIT test class to test the methods of the Elevator class.
 Currently empty